 Improper Watering Schedule

-More leaves mean a need for more sunlight, so the plant will stop growing new leaves in order to survive the low light.
+More leaves mean a need for more sunlight, so the plant will stop growing new leaves to survive the low light.

 Related: Callisia Repens Pink Panther Care